experimentation & Growth

 fruits, nuts, and more

-We planted it with an assortment of fruit and nut trees and shrubs, such as hazelnuts, black currant, gooseberries, Cornelian Cherry, and American Plum, and support plants like comfrey, sunchokes, senna, and many more.
+We planted it with an assortment of fruit and nut trees and shrubs, such as hazelnuts, black and red currant, gooseberries, elderberry, Nanking and Cornelian Cherry, American Plum, quince, honey berry, paw paw, chestnuts, strawberries, garlic, asparagus, and support plants like comfrey, sunchokes, senna, and many more.

 wandering is encouraged

-As the plantings develop, community members will be able to wander through harvesting food, medicine, herbs, and flowers while learning about native and beneficial plants, and enjoying the many birds, insects, and amphibians that are drawn to this flourishing micro-ecosystem.
+As the plantings develop, community members may wander through harvesting food, medicine, herbs, and flowers while learning about native and beneficial plants, and enjoying the many birds, insects, and amphibians that are drawn to this flourishing micro-ecosystem.